What is a cat microchip?

 What age can kittens be microchipped?

-At present, it is not a legal requirement for kittens and cats in New Zealand to be microchipped, however most veterinary practices recommend that kittens be microchipped when they have their first kitten vaccination at 6-8 weeks of age.
+In Australia, it is a legal requirement for kittens to be microchipped prior to being sold or given away.
+In reality, this does not always happen, particularly if a litter of abandoned kittens are found and hand-reared.
+So, in this instance, most veterinary practices recommend that kittens be microchipped when they have their first kitten vaccination at 6-8 weeks of age.
 That way, if they somehow escape from their residence, they can be reunited with their owner.
 The cat microchip cost is minimal for the peace of mind it provides, allowing fast identification of your kitten should he or she get lost.

 What is the process of cat microchip registration?